Force over Distance: Chapter 14

 The guy had taught math to college kids.
 For his whole goddamned life.
 He wasn’t career military.
 He wasn’t even an SGC career scientist.
 That was the thing Young kept coming back to.

-Something had to have happened to him.
+Something had to’ve happened to him.

 And, yeah.
 Standing in a lab designed by Anubis, in his bare feet, while a USAF colonel threw a switch?